Supreme Court sends Texas abortion case to appeals court instead of to judge who previously blocked the law

 The structure was intentional, to make it difficult procedurally for federal judges to stop the law before it took effect, even though its terms violate the Supreme Court’s precedents.

-The issue of abortion has come to dominate the court’s term with the justices set to rule on a separate Mississippi law that mostly bans the procedure after 15 weeks into pregnancy.
+The issue of abortion has come to dominate the court’s term, with the justices set to rule on a separate Mississippi law that mostly bans the procedure after 15 weeks into pregnancy.
 At oral argument in that case earlier this month, the court’s conservative justices seemed open to overturning Roe v.
 Wade, the nearly 50-year-old decision guaranteeing a fundamental right to abortion.

 The court’s Dec.
 10 decision a week later in the Texas case said a lawsuit could continue against a small group of Texas licensing officials who govern doctors and others and could have a role in enforcing the law.

+“On the briefing and argument before us, it appears that these particular defendants . . . must take enforcement actions against the petitioners if they violate” the law, Gorsuch wrote for the majority.
+That means they could be proper defendants, he wrote.

-But Texas has seized upon that language, and says the Texas Supreme Court should decide whether the officials have the power the Supreme Court presumed.
+But Texas has seized upon that language and says the Texas Supreme Court should decide whether the officials have the power the U.S. Supreme Court presumed.

-“It’s yet another obstacle,” said Brigitte Amiri, deputy director of the ACLU Reproductive Freedom Project, who was among the lawyers asking the court to return the case to the district judge.
+“It’s yet another obstacle,” said Brigitte Amiri, deputy director of the American Civil Liberties Union’s Reproductive Freedom Project, who was among the lawyers asking the court to return the case to the district judge.
 “This case is going to be stuck in limbo.
 Even the narrow path the Supreme Court initially afforded us is now off the table.”

 In October, Pitman, the federal judge in Austin, blocked enforcement of the law, which he characterized as an “unprecedented and aggressive scheme to deprive its citizens of a significant and well-established constitutional right.”
 Less than 48 hours later, the conservative-leaning 5th Circuit reinstated the six-week ban.